Rules and Regulations

 When on stream or in a stream's chat, do not verbally attack other players or viewers.
 Violating the Twitch terms of service will result in an immediate ban.
 Do not advertise without explicit permission from the tournament administrator.

-Tournament Moderator Clause
+Tournament Admin Clause

-Tournament moderators may be required to create, amend, or interpret rules in unforeseen circumstances.
+Tournament Admins may be required to create, amend, or interpret rules in unforeseen circumstances.
 In these instances it is expected that whatever the moderator(s) decision is, it is final and respected by all parties.